Words and terms used in the world of From The Waters.

 The Oracle is the chosen individual who represents Aeternia's will and that of her daughter aetris and is able to commune with them.
 In being the Oracle, the individual also becomes the Blue Eminence and leader of Aelianity.

-A Celestial Colour division that forms the leadership of Aelin government.
+An Aelish Celestial Colour division that forms the leadership of the Aelin government.

-In Aelin City, the base of Oranges situated in the Quarter.
+In Aelin City, this refers to the base of Orange Celestials and is situated in the Quarter.

 Plural orciks.
 An Ephillion creature similar to a scorpion.